Before you apply

-Most on campus Masters involve 12 months of full time study.
+Most on campus masters involve 12 months of full time study.
 If you study part-time - either on-campus on online - it will take you longer to complete the programme.
-Online learning degrees require you to dedicate between 10-15 hours of research, writing and participation each week.

 When to apply

-We strongly suggest you apply as early as possible so that we have enough time to process your application.
+We strongly recommend that you apply as early as possible so that we have enough time to process your application.
 As a general guide we encourage you to apply at least one month prior to entry, or one month prior to the application deadline should your chosen programme have one.

-If you will require a visa then you should apply even earlier to allow time for the visa application process.
+If you need a visa then you should apply even earlier to allow time for the visa application process.
 Further information on visas and immigration can be found on the International Students website.